On the computation of homology of type A real flag manifolds: Sign of the boundary map

 \section{Sign of the boundary map}

-In the context of flags of type A, we may go even further than simply saying that the sign of the boundary map is $0$ or $\pm 2$ by constructing a complete algorithm to compute the coefficients of the boundary map according to Theorem \ref{thm:rabelosanmartin}.
-Indeed, it remains to obtain the degree of $\Phi_{\rrt{w}{I}}^{-1} \circ \Phi_{\rr{w'}}$.
-This is strongly based on the combinatorics of the codes introduced in \cite{LR22c}.
-As mentioned in the introduction, this process is not unique in the sense that it is possible to make another choice of signals for $c(w,w')$ such as, for example, that given by \cite{Mat19}.
+In the context of flags of type A, it is possible to go even further than simply saying that the sign of the boundary map is $0$ or $\pm 2$ by constructing a complete algorithm to compute the coefficients of the boundary map according to Theorem \ref{thm:rabelosanmartin}.
+Indeed, it remains to obtain the degree of $\Phi_{\rrt{w}{I}}^{-1} \circ \Phi_{\rr{w'}}$ in Equation \eqref{eq:coefficient}.
+This next step is strongly based on the combinatorics of the codes introduced in \cite{LR22c}.
+As mentioned in the Introduction, this process is not unique in the sense that it is possible to make another choice of signs for $c(w,w')$ such as, for example, that given by \cite{Mat19}.